WICG/display-locking/explainers/hidden-content-explainer.md

   element.
 We aren't certain if `window.find` will be supported for sure yet, see the detailed section about it below.

-If the matching text spans multiple `hidden=until-found` ancestors, only the first `hidden=until-found` will be removed and the `beforematch` event will only be fired on the first one.
+If the matching text spans multiple `hidden=until-found` siblings, only the first `hidden=until-found` will be removed and the `beforematch` event will only be fired on the first one.